openlilylib-documentation/main-site/books/main/docs/getstarted/options.md

 ```

 Trying to set an option that hasn't been registered by a package or project
-infrastructure will result in a warning.
+infrastructure will result in a warning and skipping of the assignment.
+Except if the `force` argument is set to `##t` inwhich case the option is registered in one go.

 ### Changing Child Options